mesg-foundation/engine/docs/tutorials/erc20-transfer-notifications/receive-email-when-there-is-an-erc20-transfer.md

 // Event we need to listen
 const erc20Transfer = {
   serviceID: '__ERC20_SERVICE_ID__', // The serviceID of the ERC20 service deployed
-  filter: 'transfer' // The event we want to listen
+  eventKey: 'transfer' // The event we want to listen }
-}
 ```